nwoeanhinnogaehr/412-W19-G5-public/Competition_1_Report.md

 see in its range.
 The follow instance uses data from the laserscan/pointcloud to detect any near objects, and move toward the object with the highest score evaluated
 by:

-a) the objects coordinates in relation to the previously tracked object
+1. the objects coordinates in relation to the previously tracked object
-b) the size of the object
+2. the size of the object
-c) the average color of the object
+3. the average color of the object